Bachelor of Arts (B.A.) in Russian

 The specific requirements for a major in Russian are:

-Thirty hours of in Russian at the 100 level or above, among which at least one course must be Russian literature in translation (WLIT 118); one additional course in English literature or world literature; one Russian history course; and two additional courses chosen from among the listings of the Russian and East European Studies Program.
-All course work to be chosen in consultation with the student's major advisor.
+9 courses (27 credit hours) of coursework in Russian at the 100-level or above; one course in Russian literature in translation (WLIT 118); one Russian history course; and one additional course chosen from among the listings of the Russian and East European Studies Program (this may be any course listed among the REES offerings, including History, Political Science, World Literature, Anthropology, and other allied fields).

-Some recent topics for the WLIT [World Literature in Translation] 118 course are: "Witches, Goblins & Ghosts: Manifestations of the Grotesque and Supernatural in Gogol and Bulgakov" (Kevin McKenna); "Magic, Madness, Murder: A Survey of 19th-Century Russian Literature in Translation" (Kathleen Scollins), and also courses on specific authors such as Solzhenitsyn, Nabokov, and Dostoevsky.
+Some recent topics for the WLIT [World Literature in Translation] 118 course have been: “Witches, Goblins & Ghosts: Manifestations of the Grotesque and Supernatural in Gogol and Bulgakov” (Kevin McKenna); “Magic, Madness, Murder: A Survey of 19th-Century Russian Literature in Translation” and “The Art of Revolution: Masterpieces of 20th-century Russian Literature” (Kathleen Scollins), as well as courses on specific authors such as Solzhenitsyn, Nabokov, and Dostoevsky.